2002 United States Senate election in Kansas

 The 2002 United States Senate election in Kansas was held on November 4, 2002.
 Incumbent Republican U.S. Senator Pat Roberts won re-election to a second term overwhelmingly.
 No Democrats filed to run, and Roberts was only opposed by a Libertarian candidate and a Reform Party candidate.
+This was the only United States Senate election in Kansas in which Pat Roberts won every county in the state.